haiwen/seafile-admin-docs/manual/deploy_pro/multi_tenancy.md

 SAML_XMLSEC_BINARY_PATH = '/path/to/xmlsec1'
 ```

-View where the xmlsec1 binary is situated:
+View where the xmlsec1 binary is located:

 ```
 $ which xmlsec1